scala/docs.scala-lang/_overviews/FAQ/collections.md

 the given operation f to each element.
 The application is done for its side effect only; in fact any function result of f is discarded by foreach.

-Traversible objects can be finite or infinite.
+Traversable objects can be finite or infinite.
 An example of an infinite traversable object is the stream of natural numbers `Stream.from(0)`.
 The method `hasDefiniteSize` indicates whether a collection is possibly infinite.
 If `hasDefiniteSize` returns true, the collection is certainly finite.
 If it